Skip to main content

 \[ \forall x \in X, \quad -x \in X \quad \text{and} \quad f(-x) = f(x) \]

-In other words, a function is even if its domain is symmetric with respect to the origin and the function takes the same value at \( x \) and \( -x \).
+In other words, the function is even if the domain is symmetric with respect to the origin and the function takes the same value at \( x \) and \( -x \).

 Graph of an Even Function: The Parabola